Business owners often ask how to measure business success.

 Business has stats too.
 ROI, DSO, AR, Expense Ratios, COGS, Sales, Profit, EBITDA, CLV (customer lifetime value), CAV (customer acquisition value) and lots more.
 Don’t worry if you are unfamiliar with these.
 Start learning the most important ones a step at a time.

-Here’s a rundown on a good set of 18 KPIs for businesses.
+Here’s a rundown on how to measure business success with a good set of 18 KPIs for businesses.

 Top Five KPIs for every business

 And here are five top financial KPIs every business needs to track from QuickBooks.

 I always start with Sales.
 Top line on a “Profit and Loss” or P&L statement.
 QuickBooks skips this important business KPI of Sales.
 I’ve included it here.